 - Once you have completed the setup implement basic WordPress speed optimization tactics

 Step #4: Customizing Your Website Design

 Creating a custom design for your website may be difficult for a beginner.
 Sometimes novice users get puzzled with theme design because when they activate a new theme on a website with no posts and widgets the theme looks broken.
 To avoid this I suggest new users use basic themes like Twenty Twenty or Generatepress.
-These themes are very easy to customize and provide a very simple layout which can be later customized as per your needs.
+These themes are very easy to customize and provide a very simple layout that can be later customized as per your needs.
 Once your WordPress installation is completed you can log in by using the default login URL: